intel/FPGA-Devcloud/main/QuickStartGuides/T2S/tutorials/fpga/matrix-multiply/README.md

 The complete specification can be seen [here](basic/main.cpp).

 Let us test the design for correctness.
 First, follow [the instructions](../../../README.md)  to set up the environment.
-Choose an A10 FGPA for the experiments in this tutorial.
+Choose an A10 or S10 FGPA for the experiments in this tutorial.
+The performance data below are all for A10.

 Second, emulate the design:

 ```
 /data/t2s/tutorials/fpga/matrix-multiply/run.sh basic emulator